egreiner/IegTools.Sequencer/README.md

 # Handler

-Internally the Framework is working with Handler (you can write your own customized handler).
+Internally the Framework is working with Handler.
 The Handler describe what they are supposed to do within the sequence.

-There are five default handler at the moment:
+There are five handler at the moment:
 - The [StateTransitionHandler](#statetransitionhandler)
 - The [ContainsStateTransitionHandler](#containsstatetransitionhandler)
 - The [AnyStateTransitionHandler](#anystatetransitionhandler)